Medial Tibial Plateau

 This area is commonly known as the knee joint.
 Due to the ligaments and blood vessels supplying and protecting this joint, a fracture to the area where the shinbone (tibia) meets the thigh bone (femur) is very significant.
 On the medial side of the knee, the medial collateral ligament (MCL) connects the thigh (femur) bone to the shin (tibia) bone.
-In between the two bones is the medial meniscus, cartilage that cushions the bones.
-Lastly, the anterior cruciate ligament (ACL), attaches from the femur to the tibia at an angle in the center of the knee joint.
+In between the two bones is the medial meniscus, a cartilage that cushions the bones.
+Lastly, the anterior cruciate ligament (ACL) attaches from the femur to the tibia at an angle in the knee joint center.
 Thus, a fracture to the upper medial (inside) portion of the tibia affects the knee joint and will most likely affect the ligaments and blood supply that closely attach and run through this area.

 What causes a fracture to this area?